Jahia/moonstone/.github/pull_request_template.md

 If you need to provide more details, please use the description section.
 -->

-I have considered the following implications of my change:

-- [ ] Security (in particular for changes to authentication, authorization, data fetching, ...)
+- [ ] All files present ( component - md - scss - spec - stories )
-- [ ] Performance
+- [ ] Are all props ok and documented
-- [ ] Migration
+- [ ] Required props and default values
-- [ ] Code maintainability
+- [ ] Example in storybook

 ## Documentation